alejandrox1/CS/RANDOM/README.md

   fi
   ```

+## Compilation
+* Are you having trouble figuring out why your link went bad?
+  Try adding `-Wl,--trace` to your link line and capture the output.

 # File System
 ## Diagnostics
 * Use the command `du -h *` to see disk usage for all directories in the current directory.